sje-mse/yacobo/README.md

 changes to keep it building against the tip of QMK.

 ## Purpose
-The purpose of this project is to provide drop-in replacement Model M board that users can source, solder, and program themselves.
+The purpose of this project is to provide drop-in replacement Model M board with modern QMK firmware that users can source, solder, and program themselves.
 If said goals are not important to user, they should definitely check out the above inspirations, as those represent more complete and professional products.